Why the AI and Tech is moving to Space

 Force 3: The Geopolitics of Sovereignty

-The Orbital Solution Space offers a unique path to sovereignty.
-An indigenously developed SBSP system promises true energy independence.
-An in-orbit cloud would allow a nation to process its most sensitive data without it ever crossing foreign borders, offering “Data Sovereignty as a Service.”
+Energy & Data as Weapons: India's heavy reliance on imported fossil fuels (88% for crude oil) is a persistent vulnerability, as is storing data on foreign-owned infrastructure.
+The Orbital Solution: Space offers a unique path to sovereignty.
+An indigenously developed SBSP system promises true energy independence, and an in-orbit cloud allows a nation to process sensitive data without it ever crossing foreign borders.

 The "So What": Strategic Implications